Graduate Application Information

 - Transcripts: We will need copies of transcripts from each post-secondary institution you have attended, including your current one.
 They must be in English. and issued by the registrar's at your university.
 We do not require official transcripts (issued by the registrar's at your university) as part of the application process, only if and when you are offered and accept admission.

-- GRE scores: required for both MS and PhD admissions.
+- GRE scores: required for MS admissions.
 We will need your official GRE general exam score to be sent to us (institution code 5187).
 We will consider an unofficial score for initial admission consideration, but an official score score is required before enrollment.

 TOEFL scores: required for both Masters and PhD admissions:

 For Internet-based TOEFL test, a minimum total score of 85 is required (90 recommended), and for the paper-based TOEFL test, a total score of 600 is required.
 For IELTS, 7 is the minimum score for admission.
+IETLS, Duolingo or Pearson Test of English (PTE) scores are acceptable.
 This requirement can be waived for applicants who have earned an undergraduate degree, or a 2+ year MS degree, in a country where English is the primary language.

 - Statement of purpose: Write candidly about why you want to pursue a Ph.D. in computer science and informatics, what kind of questions you have worked on in the past, what you intend to focus on in your studies and how you plan to use the research experience in your longer-term plan.